Exercise After Knee Replacement: A Comprehensive Guide

 How Much Exercise Is Enough?

-A simple guideline:20–30 minutes of exercise, 2–3 times a day, during the first 2–4 weeks.
-After that, 30–40 minutes once daily is generally enough.
+A simple guideline is to engage in 20–30 minutes of exercise, 2–3 times a day, during the first 2–4 weeks.
+After that, 30–40 minutes once daily is generally sufficient.

 More is not always better.
-Overloading the knee can increase swelling.
+Overloading the knee can lead to increased swelling.
 The right pace is slow, steady, and consistent.

 Daily Activities Included as Exercise After Knee Replacement

-Rehabilitation isn’t only about formal workouts.
-Everyday tasks also help:
+Rehabilitation isn’t solely about formal workouts.
+Everyday tasks also contribute to recovery:

-Getting up from a chair without pushing with your hands
+Getting up from a chair without using hands for support.

-These functional activities support muscle memory and natural movement.
+These functional activities support muscle memory and promote natural movement.

 Exercises to Avoid After Knee Replacement

-To protect the implant, avoid high-impact movements, especially during the early months:
+To protect the implant, it is crucial to avoid high-impact movements, especially during the early months:

 Safe recovery is about smart movement, not aggressive training.